Chen-Abudi/AlohaGracefulCode/README.md

 ---

-# ✨ How to Get Started
+# ✨ Instructions on How to Get Started:

 ### 1. `Familiarize yourself with the project`